alecrimi/Nifti_histogram_normalization/README.md

 - test_nyul.cpp
 An example program which expects as inputs two 3D volumes given as NIFTI or Analyze files.

-- Make and CMake files
+- Make and CMake files (CMakeLists.txt)
-to compile it without CMake, just run the "configure" and "make" commands
+use "ccmake" . and then "make"

 Requirements:
-  VTK/ITK library 3.x version, future versions might have compability issues.
+  ITK library 3.x version, future versions might have compability issues.

 How to run it:
-test_nyul reference.nifti input.nifti
+nyul_standardization reference.nifti input.nifti
+The test data are taken from the free ICBM dataset

 All code is given freely as GNU/General Public License v.
 3.0 https://www.gnu.org/licenses/gpl-3.0.html